 11. Skip 2 meals

-Or 2 days worth of meals.
+Or 2 days’ worth of meals.
 You’re not going to die.
-Heck if you read some of my other articles you’ll see that depending on how you eat daily, you may not even be hungry.
-You may have to hide out in a barn or in a cave somewhere for a day or so at sometime.
+Heck, if you read some of my other articles you’ll see that depending on how you eat daily, you may not even be hungry.
+You may have to hide out in a barn or in a cave somewhere for a day or more someday.
 You’ll be OK.

 12. Be, NOT the slowest of all your friends and those around you.